quicwg/base-drafts/draft-ietf-quic-transport.md

 the connection is being closed.
 CONNECTION_CLOSE is used to signal errors at the QUIC layer, or the absence of errors (with the NO_ERROR code).

-If there are open streams that haven't been explicitly closed, they are implicitly closed when the connection is closed.
+If there are open streams that have not been explicitly closed, they are implicitly closed when the connection is closed.

 The CONNECTION_CLOSE frame is as follows: